mskoldSU/master_projects/README.md

-# Thesis topics in mathematical statistics, Spring 2022
+# Thesis topics in mathematical statistics

-*Updated 2021-12-28.*
+*Updated 2022-10-04.*

 The department of Environmental Research and Monitoring at the [Swedish Museum of Natural History](https://www.nrm.se/) (NRM) is responsible for